scala/scala/README.md

   - `dotc` is on the PATH and is compatible with version `0.19.0-RC1`.
   - `coursier` is also on the PATH.
 [Get coursier](https://get-coursier.io)

-The testing framework relies upon tests being defined in the `tastytest` package in a class with a main method and a name matching `Test*`.
+The testing framework relies upon tests being defined in the `src-2` root within an executable class with a name matching `tastytest.Test*`.
 A successful test should print the single line `Suite passed!`.
 Tests should be defined in `src-2` so that they are compiled with `scalac` and depend on classes which are defined in `src-3` which are compiled with `dotc`.
 Tests that fail should be put in `suspended` to document that they are incompatible at present.

 ## Notes

-comments beginning with `// TODO tasty:` should be considered carefully as they are special accomodations for the TASTy reader that leak out of the classfile parser or `scala.tools.nsc.tasty` package.
+comments beginning with `// TODO tasty:` should be considered carefully as they are special accomodations for the TASTy reader that are particulary expensive, or leak out of the classfile parser or `scala.tools.nsc.tasty` package.

 # Welcome!